-Total enrollment for the fiscal year exceeded 14,680 students including both credit and non-credit classes.
-Similar to many community colleges across the country the District's credit enrollment has declined in recent years.
+Total enrollment for the fiscal year exceeded 14,330 students including both credit and non-credit classes.
+After several years of small declines it appears the District's credit enrollment has stabilized.
 Historically, as the economy improves and Americans get back to work, community college enrollments decline.
-However, the District has seen a steady increase in its noncredit enrollment driven by Yavapai County's unique retirement-age demographic.
+The District and many community colleges across the country had experienced this.
+During this same time period the District has seen an overall steady increase in its non-credit enrollment driven by Yavapai County's unique retirement-age demographic.
 The District offers a broad array of community education programming including Community Education, College for Kids, Edventures, and Osher Lifelong Learning Institute (OLLI).